-About 11,300 estate tax returns were filed for people who died in 2013, of which only 4,700 were taxable, less than 1 in 550 of the 2.6 million people who died in that year.
+About 4,000 estate tax returns will be filed for people who die in 2018, of which only about 1,900 will be taxable—less than 0.1 percent of the 2.7 million people expected to die in that year.

-The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) raised the estate tax exemption from $675,000 in 2001 to $1 million in 2002 and to $3.5 million in a series of steps through 2009, sharply reducing the number of estates that have to pay estate taxes.
-EGTRRA repealed the estate tax for 2010, but after that, the estate tax was scheduled to revert to pre-EGTRRA rules.
+Because of a series of increases in the estate tax exemption, few estates pay the tax.
+The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) raised the estate tax exemption from $675,000 in 2001 to $1 million in 2002 and to $3.5 million in a series of steps through 2009, sharply reducing the number of estates that paid estate taxes.
+EGTRRA repealed the estate tax for 2010 but after that, the estate tax was scheduled to revert to pre-EGTRRA rules.

-The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 reinstated the estate tax and generation-skipping transfer tax (GST) and extended them through 2012, with a $5 million estate tax exemption (indexed for inflation after 2011) and a top rate of 35 percent.
-The 2012 rules were permanently extended by the American Taxpayer Relief Act of 2012, but the top rate was increased to 40 percent.
+The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 reinstated the estate tax and generation-skipping transfer tax and extended them through 2012, with a $5 million estate tax exemption (indexed for inflation after 2011) and a top rate of 35 percent.
+The American Taxpayer Relief Act of 2012 permanently extended the exemption, but the top rate was increased to 40 percent.

-- IRS data show that roughly 109,600 estate tax returns were filed for decedents in 2001, the year before the EGTRRA changes began to go into effect.
+Internal Revenue Service data show that roughly 109,600 estate tax returns were filed for decedents in 2001, the year before the EGTRRA changes began to go into effect.
 Fewer than half—about 50,500—of those estates had any estate tax liability after credits.
-Estate tax liability totaled $23.7 billion.
+Estate tax liability totaled $23.7 billion (table 1).

-- For decedents in 2009, the year the final increase in the estate tax exemption under EGTRRA went into effect, only about 12,900 estate tax returns were filed, of which only 5,700 were taxable.
-Estate tax liability totaled $13.6 billion.
+For decedents in 2009, the year the final increase in the estate tax exemption under EGTRRA went into effect, only about 12,900 estate tax returns were filed, of which only 5,700 were taxable.
+Estate tax liability totaled $13.6 billion (table 1).

-- For those who died in 2010, executors could elect to have the EGTRRA rules apply, which meant that no estate tax was imposed on the estate.
-However, instead of a full step-up in basis for recipients of bequests, their step-up was limited to $1.3 million (plus an additional $3 million for surviving spouses) with any additional unrealized gains required to be carried over.
-So some deferred tax on these additional unrealized gains will be paid by recipients of bequests under the income tax.
+For those who died in 2010, executors could elect to have the EGTRRA rules apply, which meant that no estate tax was imposed.
+However, instead of recipients of bequests receiving a full step-up in basis, they were limited to $1.3 million (plus an additional $3 million for surviving spouses), with any additional unrealized gains required to be carried over.
+Recipients, therefore, will pay deferred income tax on these additional unrealized gains when the gains are realized.

-- For decedents in 2017 (with an exemption of $5.49 million), the Tax Policy Center estimates there will be only about 11,300 estate tax returns filed, of which 5,500 will be taxable.
-Estate tax liability will total $19.9 billion after credits (table 1).
+For decedents in 2018 (with an exemption of $11.2 million), the Urban-Brookings Tax Policy Center estimates only about 4,000 estate tax returns will be filed, of which 1,900 will be taxable.
+Estate tax liability will total $14.9 billion after credits (table 1).

-- To put the number of estate tax returns filed in perspective, the Population Division of the Bureau of the Census projects that 2.7 million people will die in 2017.
-Thus, an estate tax return will be filed for only 1 in 237 decedents, and only 1 in 487 will pay any estate tax.
+To put the number of estate tax returns filed in perspective, the Population Division of the Bureau of the Census projects that 2.7 million people will die in 2018.
+Thus, an estate tax return will be filed for only about 0.15 percent of decedents, and only about 0.07 percent will pay any estate tax.